 Knuckle - The hollow—typically circular—portion creating the joint of the hinge through which the pin is set.
-The knuckles of either leaf typically alternate and interlock with the pin passing through all of them. (aka. loop, joint, node or curl).
+The knuckles of either leaf typically alternate and interlock with the pin passing through all of them. (aka. loop, joint, node, or curl).

 Ball Bearing Hinges have a broad range of finishes.
 Like Antique Brass, Antique Bronze-Lacquered, Satin Chrome, White Primed, Satin Nickel, Polished Chrome, Stainless Steel, Zinc Plated, Black Paint, Yellow Zinc, Satin Brass, Polished Brass, Bright Brass, Oil Rubber Bronze.

-EX-Work, FOB — Freight On Board, C&F — Cost And Freight, CIF — Cost, Insurance and Freight, etc.
+CIF - Cost, Insurance and Freight, etc.

-Category: Types Of Hinges
+Category: Types of Hinges